Culbertson A N & Co Inc Sells 405 Shares of Vanguard Mid-Cap ETF (NYSEARCA:VO)

-A number of other hedge funds have also recently made changes to their positions in the business.
-Wells Fargo & Company MN grew its holdings in shares of Vanguard Mid-Cap ETF by 3.6% during the second quarter.
-Wells Fargo & Company MN now owns 29,473,614 shares of the company’s stock valued at $5,805,417,000 after buying an additional 1,025,902 shares during the last quarter.
-Bank of America Corp DE grew its holdings in shares of Vanguard Mid-Cap ETF by 5.4% during the first quarter.
-Bank of America Corp DE now owns 14,998,482 shares of the company’s stock valued at $3,567,239,000 after buying an additional 766,869 shares during the last quarter.
-Creative Planning grew its holdings in shares of Vanguard Mid-Cap ETF by 11.1% during the second quarter.
-Creative Planning now owns 8,155,172 shares of the company’s stock valued at $1,606,324,000 after buying an additional 813,348 shares during the last quarter.
-UBS Group AG grew its holdings in shares of Vanguard Mid-Cap ETF by 1.1% during the first quarter.
-UBS Group AG now owns 6,345,332 shares of the company’s stock valued at $1,509,174,000 after buying an additional 68,982 shares during the last quarter.
-Finally, Jones Financial Companies Lllp grew its holdings in shares of Vanguard Mid-Cap ETF by 34.7% during the second quarter.
-Jones Financial Companies Lllp now owns 6,098,919 shares of the company’s stock valued at $1,238,530,000 after buying an additional 1,572,185 shares during the last quarter.
+A number of other institutional investors and hedge funds also recently added to or reduced their stakes in VO.
+Jones Financial Companies Lllp increased its position in Vanguard Mid-Cap ETF by 34.7% during the 2nd quarter.
+Jones Financial Companies Lllp now owns 6,098,919 shares of the company’s stock valued at $1,238,530,000 after buying an additional 1,572,185 shares in the last quarter.
+Wells Fargo & Company MN increased its position in Vanguard Mid-Cap ETF by 3.6% during the 2nd quarter.
+Wells Fargo & Company MN now owns 29,473,614 shares of the company’s stock valued at $5,805,417,000 after buying an additional 1,025,902 shares in the last quarter.
+Creative Planning increased its position in Vanguard Mid-Cap ETF by 11.1% during the 2nd quarter.
+Creative Planning now owns 8,155,172 shares of the company’s stock valued at $1,606,324,000 after buying an additional 813,348 shares in the last quarter.
+Bank of America Corp DE increased its position in Vanguard Mid-Cap ETF by 5.4% during the 1st quarter.
+Bank of America Corp DE now owns 14,998,482 shares of the company’s stock valued at $3,567,239,000 after buying an additional 766,869 shares in the last quarter.
+Finally, Natixis Advisors L.P. increased its position in Vanguard Mid-Cap ETF by 141.3% during the 2nd quarter.
+Natixis Advisors L.P. now owns 981,903 shares of the company’s stock valued at $193,405,000 after buying an additional 575,034 shares in the last quarter.

 About Vanguard Mid-Cap ETF